LegReq/Self-Describing_DID_Methods/README.md

 ### Major Version Presentation

-Verifier software that supports Legendary Requirements’s Bitcoin-based DID method (among others) is given a verifiable presentation with an unfamiliar DID method.
-Verification is suspended while the verifier checks the “Version” service endpoints of all supported self-describing DID methods and discovers that the unknown DID method is for version 2.0.0 of the Legendary Requirements’s Bitcoin-based DID method.
+Verifier software that supports the Legendary Requirements Bitcoin-based DID method (among others) is given a verifiable presentation with an unfamiliar DID method.
+Verification is suspended while the verifier checks the “Version” service endpoints of all supported self-describing DID methods and discovers that the unknown DID method is for version 2.0.0 of the Legendary Requirements Bitcoin-based DID method.

 Because the DID method is a replacement, the software doesn’t understand how to interact with it, so it rejects the presentation and sends a notification to the developers indicating that a new major release is available so that they may investigate it.